IulianCernat/Project-Management/client/README.md

 ### `serve -s build -l [port]`

-Runs the app in production mode
+Runs the app in production mode.
+The REST api path is stored in .env.production